OleksiiKokuiev/GoFPatterns/README.md

 # GoFPatterns
 There are GoF patterns implementation samples.
-All samplaes are structured.
+All samples are structured.